MatiTea/owd-app-apod/README.md

 ## Overview
-Discover astronomy curiosities with NASA in your Open Web Desktop client
+Discover astronomy curiosities with NASA in your Open Web Desktop client Information is retrieved from the open API using the example query https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY

 ## Quick install
 - Move to your client folder, then